TriBITSPub/TriBITS/tribits/examples/TribitsExampleProject/README.md

 # TribitsExampleProject Documentation

-The project TribitsExampleProject defines a TriBITS CMake project designed to provide a simple example to demonstrate how to use the TriBITS system to create a CMake build, test, and deployment system using a package-based architecture.
+The project `TribitsExampleProject` defines a TriBITS CMake project designed to provide a simple example to demonstrate how to use the TriBITS system to create a CMake build, test, and deployment system using a package-based architecture.

-To get started building you can create a directory structure like:
+To get started building you can create a directory structure with the source and build directories side-by-side like:

 ```
-    ~/TribitsExampleProject.base/
+    <some-base-dir>/
         TribitsExampleProject/   # This directory
         BUILDS/
           SERIAL/
 ```

-After that configure pointing to some value TriBITS source dir <tribits-dir>
+For example, one could copy, clone, or symlink the `TribitsExampleProject` source dir (depending on where it came from) under `<some-base-dir>/`.

-(i.e. TriBITS/tribits) with:
+First, configure by pointing to the TriBITS source dir `<tribits-dir>` (i.e. `TriBITS/tribits`) and the project source dir with:

 ```
-  cd BUILDS/SERIAL/
+  cd <some-base-dir>/BUILDS/SERIAL/

   cmake \
     -DTribitsExProj_TRIBITS_DIR=<tribits-dir> \
     -DTribitsExProj_ENABLE_TESTS=ON \
     -DTribitsExProj_ENABLE_ALL_PACKAGES=ON
     -DCMAKE_CXX_COMPILER=g++ \
-    ../..
+    ../../TribitsExampleProject
 ```

 and then build and test with: